Twin-width of random graphs: Upper bounds for the twin-width of random graphs

 First, let us explain why this claim would imply the lemma.
 Suppose the claim holds.
-Then with very high probability, for each $\Pi_A \in \mathcal{A}$, there are less than $t$ elements $T$ of $\Pi_B$ such that
+Then with very high probability, for each $\Pi_A \in \mathcal{A}$, there are less than $t$ elements $T$ of $\Pi_B$ such that \begin{linenomath*} \end{linenomath*} Let $L$ be a minimal subset of $B$ such that $L$ intersects all such elements $T$ of $\Pi_B$.
+Then $\abs{L}<t$ and for all $S\in \Pi_B$ with $S\cap L=\emptyset$, \begin{linenomath*} \end{linenomath*} proving this lemma.